Abdallah01win/Eventify-app/README.md

 3. **Create a .env file:**

-   1. Run the following command or copy the `.env.example` file contents manually into a `.env` file.
+   1. Run the following command or manually copy the `.env.example` file contents into a `.env` file.

    ```bash
    cp .env.example .env
    ```

-   2. Make sure the `VITE_API_ENDPOINT` variable is set to your local API's URL.
+   2. Ensure the `VITE_API_ENDPOINT` variable is set to your local API's URL.

 4. **Install dependencies:**